mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 `Ctrl+End` which indeed scrolls to the end of the document.
 I wonder whether this could be fixed in Remapper - TODO go through [Remapper Issues](https://github.com/sezanzeb/input-remapper/issues) and try to figure it out.

-In other way, it is currently fundamentally impossible to use Remapper both for modifier key changes and for key combination definition.
+In other words, it is currently fundamentally impossible to use Remapper both for modifier key changes and for key combination definition.
 Therefore, let's switch back to the tried&trusted combo of Tweaks handling modifier key changes, while Remapper handling key combo mappings.